The Intel Core Ultra 7 265 wins in 10 out of 16 comparable specs, with 2 ties. Its biggest advantage is L2 Cache (350% better).

 AI Versus Verdict

 The Intel Core Ultra 7 265 is the objective winner of this comparison, securing victory in ten out of sixteen measured specifications.
-Its most significant advantage over the AMD Ryzen 7 8700G is its L2 cache capacity, which is 350% larger.
-While the AMD Ryzen 7 8700G holds a notable lead in base clock speed, which is 75% higher than that of its competitor, the overall spec-win count clearly favors the Intel processor for a broader range of technical requirements.
+Its most significant advantage over the AMD Ryzen 7 8700G is its L2 cache, which is 350% larger.
+This substantial memory capacity provides the Intel processor with a clear technical lead across the majority of the evaluated categories, establishing it as the more robust option based on the provided hardware specifications.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.